Click for possible route/stop changes on the day of your tour here.

 Explore SCAD Museum Of Art

 Discover the gripping exhibits within the halls of SCAD (Savannah College of Art and Design) Museum of Art.
-The contemporary art and design museum is unique for attractions in Savannah, GA.
-It inspires visitors of all ages with artwork, film screenings, lectures, gallery talks and guided tours.
+The contemporary art and design museum is a unique attraction in Savannah, GA.
+It inspires visitors of all ages with artwork, film screenings, lectures, gallery talks, and guided tours.
 From scavenger hunts to sensory boards and hands-on crafts, little creatives will have plenty to engage their imaginations.

 savannah shop scadBuy Cool Art Gifts at shopSCAD Savannah